 Inspired by the beauty of Indian block printing, hand embroidery, and screen printing, Mata Traders began importing dresses and jewelry made by local artisans.

 The brand works with artisan cooperatives to provide professional, literacy, and computer literacy training for local women.
-Mata traders also provide women the opportunity to earn directly from the fashion brand.
+Mata traders also allow women to earn directly from the fashion brand.
 And by providing work for women, the brand ensures that their children don't have to take on the responsibility of providing for the family.
 It is the brand’s way of combating child labor.
 The workers earn above local minimum wages and work flexible hours.
 You can check them out on their website:

 For: men, women, and youths